kianchou/Advent-Of-Code-2022/README.md

 Most of the stuff from the initial upload is exactly what I used to submit, working on polishing some of the code when I have time.

+Also, a lot of the part1 & part2s reuse the same code because I would copy/paste part 1 to part 2, and then just modified as needed.

 General known issues:
 - Day 15: part 2 currently just finds the gap, in the x and the y, should return the exact point
 - Day 19: part 2 currently just uses random.
 Working to write a real solution.